 This means that a balance between rehabilitation and deterrence (explained above) has to be struck, else the sentencing would not be appropriate.

-Can a Sentence of RT expire?
+Can a Sentence of Reformative Training Expire?

 If the offender is already serving a sentence of RT, that sentence of RT imposed on the offender will expire if:

 - A sentence of corrective training is imposed on them;